grz0zrg/fsynth/client/data/md/uniforms.md

 `int frame`

-​	current frame
+​	the current frame

 `float htoy`

-​	function with frequency as argument which return its vertical position on the canvas (pixels)
+​	a function with a frequency as argument, return a vertical position on the canvas (pixels)

 `float fline`

-​	function with frequency as argument which return 1 or 0 (shortcut to draw a horizontal line)
+​	a function with a frequency as argument, return 1 or 0 (a shortcut to draw a horizontal line)

 `vec4[N] keyboard`